twisted/pydoctor/docs/source/customize.rst

 They are 4 placeholders designed to be overwritten to include custom HTML and CSS into the pages.

 - ``header.html``: at the very beginning of the body
-- ``pageHeader.html``: after the main header, before the page title
+- ``subheader.html``: after the main header, before the page title
 - ``footer.html``: at the very end of the body
 - ``extra.css``: extra CSS sheet for layout customization

-To override a placeholder, write your custom HTML files to a directory and use the following option::
+To override a placeholder, write your custom HTML or CSS files to a directory and use the following option::

   --template-dir=./pydoctor_templates